1

 Job description

-The Intelligence and Operations Solutions Division within the Airborne & Mission Solutions Business Area of Leidos is seeking a UH-60 Simulator Instructor Operator to support the Army National Guard (ANG) Aviation Training Services and Operational Support (ATSOS) program in Marana, AZ.
-This is a rare opportunity to bring your aviation expertise into one of the most respected and mission-critical training environments in the world - the Western Army Aviation Training Site (WAATS).
+The Intelligence and Operations Solutions Division within the Airborne & Mission Solutions Business Area of Leidos is seeking a LUH-72A Lakota Simulator Instructor Operator to support the Army National Guard (ARNG) Aviation Training Services and Operational Support (ATSOS) program in Marana, AZ.
+This is an exceptional opportunity to bring your aviation expertise to the Western Army Aviation Training Site (WAATS) - one of the premier aviation training environments in the world.

-As the prime contractor for ATSOS, Leidos delivers world-class flight and simulation training, classroom instruction, and schoolhouse support, including One Army School System (OASS) integration and Aviation Life Support Equipment (ALSE) maintenance.
-In this role, you will directly shape the readiness, confidence, and capability of Army National Guard aviators preparing for the demanding operational environments they face.
+As the prime contractor for ATSOS, Leidos delivers comprehensive flight and simulation training, classroom instruction, and schoolhouse support, including One Army School System (OASS) integration and Aviation Life Support Equipment (ALSE) maintenance.
+In this role, you will directly shape the skills, readiness, and confidence of Army National Guard aviators preparing for the complex operational challenges they face.

-You will serve as a key technical expert, conducting simulation training, supporting advanced Programs of Instruction (POIs), and ensuring aviators receive the highest-quality instruction in accordance with AR 95-1, TRADOC POIs, UH-60 L/M dATM, and AATS SOPs.
+You will serve as a key technical expert, conducting simulation training, supporting advanced Programs of Instruction (POIs), and ensuring aviators receive the highest-quality instruction in accordance with AR 95-1, TRADOC POIs, LUH-72A dATM, and AATS SOPs.
 All Instructor Pilots and Simulator Instructor Operators operate under DCMA INST 8210-1D requirements.
-This is a chance to make a measurable impact on Army aviation readiness while working with cutting-edge simulation technology.
+This is a mission-focused role where your expertise directly enhances the capability and preparedness of Army aviation forces.

 Primary Responsibilities